camilogarciabotero/GeneFinder.jl/README.md

  0.469404606944017
 ```

+We can extend basically any method that scores a `BioSequence` to score an `ORF` object.
 To see more about scoring ORFs, check out the [Scoring ORFs](https://camilogarciabotero.github.io/GeneFinder.jl/dev/features/) section in the documentation.

 ## Writting ORFs   into bioinformatic formats